rightjs/rightjs-docs/docs/en/builds.md

 # Custom Build Creation

-You are free to create your own build of RightJS which best fits your needs.
+You are free to create your own build of RightJS, which best fits your needs.

 To create the builds we use [Front Compiler](http://github.com/MadRabbit/frontcompiler), the most effective JavaScript compression library written in Ruby.